franckverrot/no_querying_views/README.md

 Right now, here is a piece of code to help you remove any DB query from your views.

+## What does this code?

+It will raise an exception everytime you and your people will try to query the database from within the views.

+It only overrides the ``execute`` method of the adapter and check the call stack.

 ###Rails 3.x